-Marks which can establish trademarks rights: Trademarks may be any sort of visible signs suited to disinguish the goods or services of one party from the goods or services of others, such as: 1. words or word combinations, including slogans, personal names, names of enterprices or real property; 2. letters and numerals; 3. illustrations and drawings; 4. the apperance, equipment or packaging of goods.
-A trademark right cannot be acquired for a sign, which shows exlusively a shape that is dictated by the goods themselves, a shape that is necessary due to the technical role of the product, or which is intended in some manner for a purpose other than identification.
+Marks which can establish trademarks rights: Trademarks may be any sort of visible signs suited to distinguish the goods or services of one party from the goods or services of others, such as: 1. words or word combinations, including slogans, personal names, names of enterprises or real property; 2. letters and numerals; 3. illustrations and drawings; 4. the appearance, equipment or packaging of goods.
+A trademark right cannot be acquired for a sign, which shows exclusively a shape that is dictated by the goods themselves, a shape that is necessary due to the technical role of the product, or which is intended in some manner for a purpose other than identification.

 Classification: Multi-classification system applies.
 A trademark can be registered for an entire class, its class heading, or by specification of goods and services.
 The classification is according to the Nice Agreement for the Classification of Goods and Services.